StingraySoftware/HENDRICS/README.md

 ** BEWARE!
 STILL UNDER TESTING.
 DO NOT USE IN PRODUCTION!**

 These tools are a stripped-down version of a huge and messy library of codes I've developed in the years to do timing with NuSTAR and other satellites.
 They contain what is needed for a quick look at the timing properties of an X-ray source.
+This software is **heavily focused on NuSTAR**, and it's mostly for educational purposes.
+Everything can be generalized to any point, but here I tried to make it readable by people starting their work on NuSTAR timing data.
+I also decided to use very few external libraries in order to make the installation easier, at the cost of losing some (well, a lot of) performance, in particular in I/O.

 ## Installation
 You'll need a recent python 2.7 installation, and the [Numpy](http://www.numpy.org/), [Matplotlib](http://matplotlib.org/)  and [Astropy](http://www.astropy.org/) libraries.